aredn/documentation/arednGettingStarted/basic_setup.rst

 - The **Upload Data to AREDN Servers** button will send your node information to an AREDN |trade| server on the Internet.
 By submitting this information you are agreeing to allow AREDN |trade| to publish your node location on a public mapping service and utilize the information for other purposes such as statistical analysis.
 No sensitive data such as passwords are sent to the AREDN |trade| servers.
 If you wish to remove your node location from the public mapping service, simply clear or erase your latitude/longitude values, click *Apply Location Settings* and then *Upload Data to AREDN Servers*.

+- **Antenna** information can also be entered for your node.
+The antenna type itself may be automatically populated based on your radio model.
+You may also enter the following deployment characteristics of your antenna: *Azimuth*, *Elevation* (up/down tilt), and *Height* (above ground level).
+Some values may not apply, such as azimuth and elevation if your node has an omnidirectional antenna.

 - Click the **Apply Location Settings** button after entering new location information on this page.
 The new settings become active without clicking the *Save Changes* button.

 Timezone and NTP Server